AFLplusplus/AFLplusplus/README.md

    ```

 2. Get a small but valid input file that makes sense to the program.
 When
-   fuzzing verbose syntax (SQL, HTTP, etc), create a dictionary as described in
+   fuzzing verbose syntax (SQL, HTTP, etc.), create a dictionary as described in
    [dictionaries/README.md](dictionaries/README.md), too.

 3. If the program reads from stdin, run `afl-fuzz` like so: